Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ![turn-increment](docs/readme/turn-increment.png "turn-increment")

 ## A note to the reader
 Thankyou for making it this far.
-I acknowledge this may deviate from a standard testing subsection of a readme.
+I acknowledge this lengthly testing subsection may deviate from a standard readme.

-However, as this was a learn by doing project, I felt it was benefical to explain how my understanding of Python has evolved in a short period of time.
+However, as this was an educational project, I felt it was benefical to explain how my understanding of Python has evolved in a short period of time.
 It has been an enjoyable exercise which has helped me realise that the more I learn the less I know.

 [Return to README.md](README.md)